haselwood/heretic/decay/FINAL_10_ENDINGS_GUIDE.md

 **Complete 32-question paths through all 4 acts** to reach each of the 10 endings.

+**Note:** Endings are now numbered 1-10 in check order (most specific to least specific).
+The paths below retain their original organization but use updated ending numbers.

 ---

 ## How to Use This Guide